U-3392/u-3392.github.io/_drafts/correctbutnotcoherent.md

 tags: pedagogy listicle
 ---

-my own list of heuristics. things i think are generally good guidelines that don't gel into any sort of philosophy.
+my own list of heuristics. things i think are generally good guidelines that don't gel into any sort of philosophy, sort of like my little analysis of

 # (1) direct learning